-After January 1, 2024, once students complete the MS in Nutrition and Dietetics, they will have completed the requirements for receipt of a verification statement.
+After January 1, 2024, once students complete the BS in Dietetics, which includes the didactic portion and supervised practice, and the MS in Nutrition and Dietetics, they will have completed the requirements for receipt of a verification statement.
 Upon successful completion of the CP, each student will receive Verification Statement form(s).
 This is the form used by the Accreditation Council for Education in Nutrition and Dietetics to verify that the student has met all academic and supervised practice requirements for program completion in accordance with Arkansas State University and accreditation guidelines.
 The verification statement is also required by the Commission on Dietetic Registration (CDR) for eligibility for the Registration Examination for Dietitians.
 Once the required paperwork is completed, the program director submits the registration eligibility applications to CDR.
 Upon notification from CDR, it is the student's responsibility to make arrangements to schedule and take the Registration Examination.